 A capital investment of £231m has been undertaken to deliver the CHS+ by 2015.
 This included £117million of unsupported borrowing.
 This investment was being funded by Major Repairs Allowance received from the WG, capital receipts from the sales of land and dwellings, HRA revenue funding, external grants and borrowing.
-This ensured the delivery of work programmes to all our tenants homes (with the exception of where the work was declined by tenants).
-Since achieving the CHS, a further £49M will have been spent on maintaining the standard and £36M on providing additional affordable homes in the HRA by the end of 2019/20.
+This ensured the delivery of work programmes to all our tenants' homes (with the exception of where the work was declined by tenants).
+Since achieving the CHS, a further £64M will have been spent on maintaining the standard and £45M on providing additional affordable homes in the HRA by the end of 2020/21.

-The (CHS+) Business Plan 2020-23 highlights the approach that will be taken over the next three years and will be presented by the Head of Homes and Safer Communities in this meeting.
-It includes further investment over the next 3 years of £49million to maintain the CHS+ and £52million for our Affordable Homes programme.
+The (CHS+) Business Plan 2021-24 highlights the approach that will be taken over the next three years and will be presented by the Head of Homes and Safer Communities in this meeting.
+It includes further investment over the next 3 years of £56million to maintain the CHS+ and £49million for our Affordable Homes programme.
 This will be supported by an on-going cost certainty exercise to ensure our investment is targeted to maintain the CHS+ and deliver our Affordable Homes targets.

-The timing and method of sale of HRA land is being kept under review to ensure that receipts are maximised to support the Business Plan.
+The timing and method of sale of HRA land is being kept under review to ensure that receipts are maximised to support the Business Plan however there are no anticipated sales in current plan.
 Land sales are scrutinised on an individual basis, decisions on sale/retention depend on housing demand within that area.

-The profile of capital expenditure required to maintain the CHS+ and invest in affordable homes is detailed in appendix A. The plan is extremely sensitive to change and is currently being fully reviewed every 6 months, with ongoing monthly monitoring to identify any potential issues.
+The profile of capital expenditure required to maintain the CHS+ and invest in affordable homes is detailed in appendix B. The plan is extremely sensitive to change and is currently being fully reviewed every 6 months, with ongoing monthly monitoring to identify any potential issues.